geoblocks/print/README.md

 import MVTEncoder from '@geoblocks/print';
 const r = await new MVTEncoder().encodeMVTLayer({
-  layer, // a plain OpenLayers MVT layer resolution, // the resolution to use for fetching features and styling printExtent, // the extent to print canvasSize, // the target size in dots of the rendered layer (depends of the dpi) });
+  layer, // a plain OpenLayers MVT layer tileResolution, // the resolution to use for fetching features styleResolution, // the resolution to use for styling features printExtent, // the extent to print canvasSize, // the target size in dots of the rendered layer (depends of the dpi) });